Beverage can manufacturing plant

-The new plant will produce two-piece specialty aluminium cans of varying sizes.
-Specialty cans, which have a diameter other than that of the standard 12oz beverage cans, are becoming increasingly popular with beverage customers in their effort to differentiate their products and attract consumers.
+The new plant produces two-piece speciality aluminium cans of varying sizes.
+Speciality cans, which have a diameter other than that of the standard 12oz beverage cans, are becoming increasingly popular with beverage customers in their effort to differentiate their products and attract consumers.

 The cans are used for alcoholic and non-alcoholic beverages, including soft drinks, ready-to-drink beverages, juices, beer, wine and spirits, as well as other functional drinks.

-The new plant will further strengthen Crown's position in the specialty can market and rebalance its 12oz can portfolio.
+The new plant further strengthens Crown’s position in the speciality can market and rebalance its 12oz can portfolio.